 Knowing what you know now, if you were just starting out today, would you still become an InXpress franchisee?
-Yes, I love it.
-In 3 to 5 years I will have paid off all my business debt, I’ll be very cash-flow positive and my son will have graduated from college.
+Yes, I love it!
+In three to five years I will have paid off all my business debt, I’ll be very cash-flow positive, and my oldest son will have graduated from college.
 The plan is for him to take over the business so I don’t have to work as hard.
 But I don’t have to work as hard as I do now; I could just as easily hire someone and have them do what I do.
 I’m just driven and I love it.

 What is the genius of this brand?
 In my previous life as a pharmacist, I was in home medical equipment sales and I wanted to start a home infusion business.
 I went to all my suppliers, but I just couldn’t make any money at the prices they charged for supplies.
 Finally, I joined a buyer’s group and was able to pay a fraction of the cost.
 I see InXpress as a buying group for small businesses.
 We give you the ability to act like you’re a much larger company.
 What are you selling, and how much does it cost to get it to your customer’s door?
 If you’re on your own, you’ll pay 10 times what Walmart does for freight.
 InXpress helps small businesses keep a competitive edge.

 What I really love about the business is getting to help small businesses grow.
 How can I help your bottom line?
 What can I do to simplify what you’re doing?
-Let’s talk about your business model and what you’re doing, and I’ll tell you the 5-10 programs we have and we can figure out which one is right for you.
+Let’s talk about your business model and what you’re doing, and I’ll tell you the five to ten programs we have and we can figure out which one is right for you.

 What kind of staff do you have?
-I have 1 full-time sales rep, 2 part-time sales reps, 2 full-time customer service people and 1 part-time customer service person.
+I have one full-time sales rep, two part-time sales reps, two full-time customer service people and one part-time customer service person.
 We all work remotely, and we range from California to Florida so we can cover all the time zones.
 I’ve got customers all over the world.